keenanhi/keenanhi.github.io/about/_posts/2015-04-22-What-Is-Get-Mastered.md

 The last section of this mini-series also includes the software you will need to do your own mastering, including free alternatives, so if you don’t already have your own setup, make sure you don’t miss out on that!

 In due time, I will be developing more mini-series, especially concerning recording and mixing.
-[Sign up for the mailing list](/#mailing_list) if you wanna get in on those.
+Sign up for the mailing list in the sidebar if you wanna get in on those (if you're on mobile, you can find it on the bottom of the home page).

 ###What if I want to tell you that you're wrong, or dumb or something?